Magic Pillowcase Instructions (Video Tutorial)

 Click to play the video right below and then scroll down for the written instructions and images.

 Find more of our readers' favorite sewing patterns in our BRAND NEW eBook!
 It's filled with great projects for beginners and even a free quilt pattern.
 Get it here: Top 5 Favorite Free Sewing Patterns free eBook

-Rolled Pillowcase Instructions:
+Magic Pillowcase Instructions:

+Once you learn how to sew a pillowcase in this way, your life will be forever changed!
 This DIY pillowcase is one of the easiest methods around.
 It is sometimes referred to as a rolled pillowcase pattern, magic burrito pillowcase pattern, or even just a magic pillowcase pattern.
 No matter what you call it, we can all agree that this is one of the fastest and fun DIY pillowcases ever!

 Follow along with the video above or read the instructions below to learn how to make your own pillowcase like this.

 3/4 of a yard of your main fabric choice